reuning/POL306/readme.md

 ~~~~ R
 remotes::install_github("reuning/POL306")
 ~~~~
-5. You will see more text again, although tis time there will be a lot more.
+5. You will see more text again, although this time there will be a lot more.
 Generally, as long as there is no red text it should be fine.
+It might ask your permission to install things from source, if so tell it yes.
 6. Run one last line to check to make sure everything worked.
 You should see a message welcoming you to the tutorial, if you see "Error in library(POL306) : there is no package called ‘kevin’" then contact me.
 ~~~~ R
 library(POL306)